luxeengine/alpha/luxe/md/guide.three.md

 }
 ```

 You can see that the json is quite expressive, allowing timing to be expressed through frame numbers.
 The speed parameter is frames per second. _Note that frame numbers in images always start at 1.
 There is no frame 0 in an animation._

-### Creating the animation and applying it
+### Creating the animation

-The animation component has a function to create its animation information from the JSON file, luxe can load the JSON file for us (no need to worry about preloading it, as text based assets like JSON are loaded synchonously by default), and we can attach the component to the sprite directly - storing the instance for later.
+The animation component has a function to create its animation information from the JSON data we have loaded - and we also store a reference to the animation component because we want to use it to change the animation when moving.

+Here is how we create the animation, add it to the sprite, and set the idle animation as active.
+You'll notice instead of `Luxe.resources.texture` we use `Luxe.resources.json`.

 &nbsp;

 ```
     function create_player_animation() {

-            //create the animation from a simple json string,
+            //create the animation from the previously loaded json,
             //the frameset structure allows us to specify things like
-            //"animate frames 1-3 and then hold for 2 frames" etc. var anim_object = Luxe.loadJSON('assets/anim.json');
+            //"animate frames 1-3 and then hold for 2 frames" etc. var anim_object = Luxe.resources.json('assets/anim.json');

             //create the animation component and add it to the sprite anim = player.add( new SpriteAnimation({ name:'anim' }) );

             //create the animations from the json
-        anim.add_from_json_object( anim_object.json );
+        anim.add_from_json_object( anim_object.asset.json );

             //set the idle animation to active
         anim.animation = 'idle';